opendiffy/diffy/README.md

 ## License

-Licensed under the **[Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)** (the "License");
+    Copyright (C) 2019 Sn126, Inc.

-you may not use this software except in compliance with the License.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

-See the License for the specific language governing permissions and limitations under the License.
+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.